lueckem/spreading-processes-CVs/README.md

-# Interpretable Collective Variables of the noisy Voter Model
+# Learning Interpretable Collective Variables for Spreading Processes on Networks

-This repository contains the code and numerical examples presented in the preprint "[Learning Interpretable Collective Variables of the Noisy Voter Model](https://arxiv.org/abs/2307.03491)".
+This repository contains the code and numerical examples presented in the preprint "[Learning Interpretable Collective Variables for Spreading Processes on Networks](https://arxiv.org/abs/2307.03491)".

 To run the examples, first download the repository and install the needed Python packages via the command
 ```